Includes airfare, hotel, tours, transfers, baggage handling and more!

 After breakfast on board, set off with your local guide on the most exclusive Shore Excursion in Montevideo.
 Begin with an orientation tour of the city.
 You will see the Independence Square, Parliament, La Carreta Monument, Downtown, Pocitos and Parque Batlle Park neighborhoods, and the city coastline.
 You will then drive to the district of Cuchilla Pereira called “The Wine Land.”
 Here you will visit a bodega (wine shop) founded in 1898, where you will be part of an unforgettable experience.
 You will visit the wine cellar which dates to the 1800’s and browse through the old machinery museum.
 Along the way, you will enjoy a performance that recreates the era in which the milonga emerged in the Rio de la Plata.
 Argentinians, intrigued by the dance, borrowed several characteristics of it, added their own attitude and style, and called in the Tango.
 Dancers and Singers will make you feel you are being transported back in time and that are part of the Uruguayan history of the late 1800’s.
 To enhance the experience, you will enjoy the best national wines and delicious local snacks.
 History, wine making, dance, singing, gastronomy, and delicious wines should make for a memorable experience.
 From here, return to your ship with a new-found appreciation for Montevideo and Uruguay.
 (L)

-Enjoy breakfast onboard, then disembark the Celebrity Eclipse and begin your post-cruise tour!
+Today, tour Valparaiso and Vina del Mar, complete with a Chilean folklore show and empanadas.
 Valparaiso, recently appointed by UNESCO World Inheritance for the Humanity, is the main port of Chile.
-We’ll see Errazuriz Avenue, the harbor, the Promenade and Prat Pier, Sotomayor Square, the Custom building, Portales Beach, Membrillo Fisherman’s cove, Playa Ancha district with the Naval Academy, Cerro (Hill) Artilleria, the 21 of May viewpoint with a panoramic sight over the port and the bay, and the old bohemian port quarter.
-We’ll then pass through Viña del Mar, a pretty resort town on the South Pacific coast that was created in 19th century.
-We will see the garden clock and President’s summer residence on the hillside of Cerro Castillo, La Marina Avenue, the seaside Peru Avenue, and the Casino.
-Then, visit La Salinas beach, Reñaca beach and the coastal road leading to Concon fishermen village.
-At the Oceanic Rock viewpoint, we’ll have a view of the city, the La Rioja Palace, the Sporting Club racing track, the Vergara Square and the classic Valparaiso promenade-street.
-On the way to Santiago, stop at a local vineyard for a tour, wine tasting and leisurely lunch.
-Upon arrival in Santiago, check in to the hotel and spend the evening at your leisure.
-(L)
+See Errazuriz Avenue, the harbour, the Promenade and Prat Pier, Sotomayor Square, the Custom building, Portales Beach and the Membrillo Fishermen cove, Playa Ancha district with the Naval Academy, Cerro (Hill) Artilleria rand the 21 of May View Point with a panoramic sight over the port and the bay, the old bohemian port quarter, continuing through the business center.
+Optional time to ascend by one of the older funiculars to the Gervasoni and Atkinson Promenades with XIX century aristocratic mansions overlooking the harbour.
+You’ll pass through Viña del Mar, created in 19th Century and pretty resort town on the South Pacific coast.
+On arrival we will see the garden clock on the hillside of Cerro Castillo, on top of which stands the Presidents’ summer residence, following the La Marina Avenue and the seaside Peru Avenue, will observe the Casino.
+Further on will visit La Salinas and Reñaca beaches, the coastal road leading to Concon fishermen village.
+At the Oceanic Rock View Point, we turn around toward the center of the city via the Libertad Avenue in sight of the La Rioja Palace, the Sporting Club racing track, the Vergara Square and the classic Valparaiso promenade-street.
+Enjoy an informative tour, wine tasting and lunch at a beautiful organic winery in the Rosario Valley before returning to the hotel by coach.
+(B, D)

 Day 19: Santiago to Sacred Valley